cortexlabs/cortex/examples/README.md

 # Examples

-Example models that are ready to be deployed with Cortex and showcase various functionality.
+Example models that are ready to be deployed with Cortex.

 | Example | Packaging |
 |:--- | :--- |